Question: What is phish and when should you be suspicious of divulging private information?

 it will go a long way toward keeping your account safe:

-- Do not give out passwords or any private information by Email.
+- Do not give out passwords, nor any private information, by Email.

-- Do not give private infomation over the phone unless you know who
+- Do not give private information over the phone unless you know who

-Phish is a term that means fraudulent Email instructing you to divulge
+Phish is a term for fraudulent Email instructing you to divulge confidential information,

 A common example is an Email notifying you there is a problem with your